vmware/vic/doc/user_doc/vic_installation/deploy_vch_vcenter.md

-# Deploy a VCH to a vCenter Server Cluster
+# Deploy a VCH to a Basic vCenter Server Cluster

 This topic provides instructions for deploying a virtual container host (VCH) in a very basic vCenter Server environment.
 This basic deployment allows you to test vSphere Integrated Containers Engine with vCenter Server before attempting a more complex deployment that corresponds to your real vSphere environment.